LRDUN: A Low-Rank Deep Unfolding Network for Efficient Spectral Compressive Imaging: Method

 \subsection{The Structure of ProxyNet}

 As shown in \figref{fig:arch}(c), $\mathrm{ProxyNet}_{\mathrm{E}}$ is a lightweight 1D architecture.
 It refines $\mat{E}_{feat}$ using stacked 1D convolutions with GELU activation and residual shortcuts to capture local spectral correlations.
 Crucially, we apply a QR decomposition to the physical component $\mat{E}$ to enforce its column orthonormality ($\mat{E}^T \mat{E} = \mat{I}$).
 In \figref{fig:arch}(d), $\mathrm{ProxyNet}_{\mathrm{A}}$ adopts a U-Net architecture to model spatial dependencies within the subspace features.
 The encoder-decoder structure employs symmetrical Spatial Conv Attention Blocks (SCAB) and Down/Up-sampling Blocks.
 The SCAB aims to efficiently model long-range dependencies and selectively enhance features via a Conv-like Attention mechanism, as illustrated in \figref{fig:sab_detail}.
+The details of ProxyNet architectures are provided in the \textbf{supplementary material}.